 - Active (the sub account can be deactivated here).

 All sub logins are gathered in a grid where they can be deleted or edited.

 And this is how a new budget can be added on the frontend:

 The procedure is similar to adding the budget from the backend.
 As for the grid with budgets, it has the following appearance:

 Orders created by sub logins can be approved or declined from the main account (if the feature is enabled):

 There are also some shopping cart-related improvements.
 For instance, a sub login user gets a message informing him or her about the necessity to get an approval of the order.

 And this is the example of a message related to budget limitations:

-The AIRBYTES Sub Logins Magento 2 extension adds a very important B2B feature.
-Install the module, and you will provide your business partners with the ability to create fully controllable sub accounts for their managers.
-This functionality is crucial for most B2B websites, buy the default platform doesn’t provide it, so the only way to solve the problem is to install the AIRBYTES Sub Logins Magento 2 module.
+The AIRBYTES Sub Logins Magento 2 extension adds an essential B2B feature.
+By installing the module, you will provide your business partners with the ability to create fully controllable sub accounts for their managers.
+This functionality is crucial for most B2B websites.
+Since the default platform doesn’t provide it, the only way to solve the problem is to install the AIRBYTES Sub Logins Magento 2 module.
 The price of the Magento 2 tool is €899, but it is worth this money.'